ToolForge

 Frequently Asked Questions

-Why did my electricity bill double this month?โ–ผ
+Why did my electricity bill double suddenly?โ–ผ

 What is a protected consumer in Pakistan?โ–ผ

-A protected consumer is a residential user who consumes 100 units or fewer per month for 6 or more consecutive months.
-They pay PKR 13.99/unit โ€” half the non-protected rate of PKR 26.84/unit.
+A protected consumer is a residential user who consumes 200 units or fewer per month for 6 or more consecutive months.
+Protected consumers pay subsidized rates: PKR 13.99/unit for the first 100 units and PKR 17.07/unit for 101โ€“200 units.
 Your DISCO reclassifies you automatically after reviewing billing history, or you can visit their consumer service center with 6 months of bills.
+Once you exceed 200 units, you lose protected status for 6 months.

-What is Fuel Cost Adjustment (FCA) on my electricity bill?โ–ผ
+What are fuel adjustment charges (FCA/FPA) on my electricity bill?โ–ผ

-FCA is a monthly variable charge set by NEPRA based on the actual fuel mix (oil, gas, coal, hydro, nuclear, renewables) used to generate electricity that month.
-When expensive imported oil dominates the mix, FCA is high and positive (you pay extra).
-When hydro generation is high, FCA may be low or even negative (credit on bill).
-FCA is published monthly by NEPRA.
+Fuel Cost Adjustment (FCA) or Fuel Price Adjustment (FPA) is a monthly variable charge set by NEPRA based on the actual fuel mix (oil, gas, coal, hydro, nuclear, renewables) used to generate electricity that month.
+When expensive imported oil dominates the mix, FCA is high and positive โ€” it can add PKR 4โ€“8 per unit to your bill.
+When hydro generation is high (monsoon months), FCA may be low or even negative (a credit on your bill).
+FCA is published monthly by NEPRA and is one of the most volatile parts of your electricity bill.

 Yes, for most homeowners.
-A 5kW net-metered system costs PKR 700,000โ€“900,000 and saves PKR 15,000โ€“25,000/month.
+A 5kW net-metered system costs PKR 600,000โ€“800,000 and saves PKR 8,000โ€“15,000/month.
 Payback period is 4โ€“6 years, after which electricity is effectively free for 20+ years.
-With NEPRA electricity rates up 150โ€“200% since 2022, solar payback has dramatically shortened.
+With NEPRA electricity rates having risen 150โ€“200% since 2022, solar payback has dramatically shortened.
 Net metering allows selling excess power back to your DISCO at the purchase rate.
+Solar is best for homeowners using 300+ units/month.
+It is NOT recommended for renters or homes using under 200 units.

 Estimate Your Electricity Bill Before It Arrives